Sleaze claims roiling UK govt put Johnson under pressure

 LONDON (AP) — British Prime Minister Boris Johnson wants to talk about climate change.
 But his opponents want to focus on sleaze.

+Johnson insisted his government took setting ethics standards for members of Parliament seriously.

+“I think it is very important that we get this right,” he said.
+“We are going to make every effort to get it right.
+We are going to hold MPs to account.
+MPs should not break the rules.”

-The lobbying episode is the latest to fuel allegations that Johnson and his Conservative government don’t follow rules that apply to everyone else.
+The lobbying episode is the latest fuel for allegations that Johnson and his Conservative government don’t follow rules that apply to everyone else.

 Lawsuits have been launched over the government’s awarding of tens of millions of pounds (dollars) in contracts to provide equipment and services during the coronavirus pandemic — often in haste and with little oversight.